 As well as your degree, employers value experience and transferable skills, such as the ability to work in groups, analyse data, use technology and manage projects, which could be related to your studies or extra-curricular activities.

-- excellent analytical skills and an informed, evidence-based approach
+- strong analytical and problem-solving skills, with an evidence-based approach to decision making

-Business analysis exists in almost every sector, from not-for-profit organisations through to retail and the financial services.
-It's a fast-paced and competitive industry, so gaining work experience is essential.
+Business analysis exists in almost every sector, from not-for-profit organisations to retail and financial services.
+It's a fast-paced and competitive area of work, so gaining relevant experience is essential.

-You could apply for voluntary work with small enterprises to help improve a particular function of their organisation.
-This route might have a charitable focus.
+You could apply for voluntary work with small enterprises or charities to help improve a particular function of their organisation.
+This can help you develop practical problem-solving, communication and project skills.

-Take advantage of any year-in-industry, summer internship and placement opportunities on your course as they provide the chance to gain first-hand, practical experience and skills.
+Take advantage of any year-in-industry, summer internship or placement opportunities on your course, as they provide the chance to gain first-hand practical experience and develop commercial awareness.

-You can also contact organisations directly to enquire about work shadowing, showing an enthusiasm for this area of work and for their business sector.
+You can also contact organisations directly to enquire about work shadowing, showing enthusiasm for this area of work and an interest in their business sector.

-It is also helpful to become a student member of a relevant professional body such as the International Institute of Business Analysis UK (IIBA UK).
-This gives you access to events and possible networking opportunities which as well as showing your commitment to the role, also may lead to future work.
+It can also be helpful to become a student member of a relevant professional body such as the International Institute of Business Analysis UK (IIBA UK).
+This gives you access to events, training resources and networking opportunities, which can demonstrate your commitment to the profession and may help you build useful industry contacts.

 Find out more about the different kinds of work experience and internships that are available.

-You can find work as a business analyst in a variety of areas including the public and private sectors, in large multi-national companies and smaller independent enterprises.
-There is scope to work in this field whatever your sector interest may be.
-Employers may offer permanent employment, or fixed-term contracts to work on a specific project.
+You can find work as a business analyst in a range of sectors, including the public and private sectors, from large multinational companies to small and medium-sized enterprises (SMEs).
+There are opportunities to work in areas such as finance, technology, healthcare, retail, government, education and consultancy.
+Employers may offer permanent roles or fixed-term contracts to work on specific projects.

 Many business analysts with industry experience work on a self-employed or consultancy basis.

-Individual companies advertise their own business analyst positions, so search the websites of any organisations that appeal to you.
-You could make a speculative approach or use existing networks, such as those run by professional bodies and societies.
+Individual companies advertise their own business analyst vacancies, so search the websites of organisations that interest you.
+You could also make a speculative application or use professional networks, such as those run by professional bodies and industry groups.
+Graduate schemes and recruitment agencies can also be useful routes into the profession.

 Look for job vacancies at: